mslacken/clustduct/Readme.md

 `/usr/sbin/clustduct.lua`
 and is called directly by `dnsmasq` at every dhcp and tftp activity of `dnsmasq`.

-Two scrips are used to create and maintain the directory and file structure for booting and installing the `compute nodes`.
+Two scripts are used to create and maintain the directory and file structure for booting and installing the `compute nodes`.
 In order to copy the files from the `syslinux` package the shell script
 ```
 /usr/sbin/prepare_tftp.sh
 ```